 Neighbourhood Plans were introduced to allow local people more control over where and what type of development might be acceptable.
-When finalised, it becomes part of the overall development plan for the area, and used in determining planning applications.
+When finalised Chickerell's Neighbourhood Plan becomes part of the overall development plan for our area which Dorset Council will apply when determining planning applications for Chickerell.